phillyslick/philaspice/README.md

+signin title
+consider not using that cdn for whatever its pulling js from...

 Should Search take you to the page?
 STILL NEED TO DECIDE WHICH UPS SERVICE GOING TO USE...
 SET ON EXPENSIVE ON RIGHT NOW webmaster tools and search and shutff